My Food Bag’s Tom ‘Tiramisu’ unwraps your wool pouches and serves up some creative ways to re-use them!

 Donate to your local SPCA

 Your pets aren’t the only ones who will love your wool pouches!
-The SPCA’s animals love them too, and they’d love for you to donate them.
-Gather a few up, pop your local SPCA a call (check out where the closest SPCA is here: https://www.spca.nz/about), drop off your wool and check out the furry friends while there!
+Some SPCAs’ animals love them too.
+Give your local SPCA a call to find out whether they can accept these, then gather a few up and pop down!
+(Check out where the closest SPCA is here: https://www.spca.nz/about)

 Donate to Community Projects